chen0040/java-zookeeper-coordinator/README.md

 ### Create and run a request node

-Firstly defines a class that inherits from RequestNode:
+Create a new java project, in the project, define a main class RequestApplication that inherits from RequestNode:

 ```java
 public class RequestApplication extends RequestNode {